 Most of the computer speakers on our list stick to the 2.0 format - meaning that they use two speakers to produce stereo sound.
-The Genius gaming speakers offer an affordably priced 2.1 system at an affordable price, as long as you have the space to hold them.
+The Genius gaming speakers, on the other hand, offer an affordably-priced 2.1 system, as long as you have the space to hold them.
 The inclusion of a subwoofer offers some of the best bass performance of any of the speakers we've highlighted.

 10. Cyber Acoustics CA-2012 2.0 computer speakers

-The CA-2012 doesn't come with much in the way of special features or unique sensibilities, but it's one of the best balanced sets of computer speakers on our list.
-It's right in the middle of the road in terms of sound quality and sensitivity while still taking up a relatively small amount of space on your desk.
+The CA-2012 speakers don't come with much in the way of special features or unique sensibilities, but they're some of the best balanced sets of computer speakers on our list.
+They're right in the middle of the road in terms of sound quality and sensitivity while still taking up a relatively small amount of space on your desk.

-An LED power indicator on one of the speakers will assure you that everything's working, and the controls are also built into the speaker, clearly labeled, and easy to understand.
+An LED power indicator on one of the speakers will assure you that everything is working correctly, and the controls are also built into the speaker, clearly labeled and easy to understand.
 These speakers are also magnetically shielded to reduce the risk of signal interference.